variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       Beegles Aircraft is the ultimate airframe shop for you aircraft.
 Be it repair, restoration or a modification, their staff has the most experience and performs the best job period!
-Other shops talk about precision and/or "attention to detail'" but at Beegles, you really get it.
+Other shops talk about precision and/or "attention to detail" but at Beegles, you really get it.
 I highly recommend them.
   - testimonial_title: Bernie Schroder
     testimonial_subtitle: 'N5468E, 1980 Cessna A185F'